 |

-home [after a long illness].
-Born in Logansport, he was a regional
+long illness].
+Born in Logansport, he was a regional director of operations

 |